 Linux post-installation steps for Docker Engine

-These optional post-installation procedures shows you how to configure your Linux host machine to work better with Docker.
+These optional post-installation procedures describe how to configure your Linux host machine to work better with Docker.

 The Docker daemon binds to a Unix socket, not a TCP port.
 By default it's the